A topic from the subject of Analytical Chemistry in Chemistry.

 Accuracy

-Degree of closeness of analytical results to the true value.
+The degree of closeness of analytical results to the true or accepted value.
+It reflects the systematic error (bias) in a measurement.

 Precision